A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: Introduction

+When $k > 0$, the coefficient in front of the time derivative of $u$ does not bring significant changes to the usual parabolic setting, and existence and uniqueness of solutions are guaranteed.
+When $k < 0$ however, a `parabolic' version of~(\ref{eq1}) of the form

+with initial datum~$u_0 \in L^2(I)$, may only have solutions with finite energy (i.e. in the space $L^2(0,\infty,H^1_0(I))$) if for any $x \in I$, $B(x)$ and $A(x)$ have the same sign~\cite{AmmariBonnetierDuca}, so here we simply choose~$B=A$.
+Our objective is to construct a fundamental solution for~(\ref{eq_evol}) which can be interpreted as the transition function of a stochastic process, or rather as we explain below, of a pseudo-process.
+We explicitely characterize the associated measure, and inquire how it can be decomposed so as to build probabilistic-like numerical schemes to compute the solutions to~\eqref{eq:CL-evol}.

-In the case where $A$ remains strictly positive, it is well known that the fundamental solution of \eqref{eq_evol} can be interpreted as the transition function of a stochastic process : this can be shown for example by using the stochastic calculus for Dirichlet forms (see for e.g. \cite{Fukushima-et-al-2011}).
-In the particular one dimensional case under consideration and when $k>0$, the solution $u(t,x)$ of problem \eqref{eq:evol-nondiv}-\eqref{eq:evol-nondiv-2}-\eqref{eq:CL-evol}, eq. \eqref{eq_evol} writes, via a Feynman-Kac formula (see e.g. \cite{kara}), as the expectation $\E^x(u_0(\check{X}_t))$, where $\check{X}$ stands here for a skew Brownian motion (SBM) of parameter $\beta = \frac{1-k}{1+k}$ killed when reaching $-a$ or $a$ (we have denoted~$\E^x(\cdot)=\E(\cdot|\check{X}_0=x)$; for an account on skew Brownian motion we refer to \cite{harrison-shepp}).
-Thus the transition probability density function (transition function, in short) of $\check{X}$ provides a fundamental solution of \eqref{eq_evol}.
+When $k > 0$, it is well known that the fundamental solution of \eqref{eq_evol} can be interpreted as the transition function of a stochastic process : this can be shown for example by using the stochastic calculus for Dirichlet forms (see for e.g. \cite{Fukushima-et-al-2011}).
+The solution $u(t,x)$ of~\eqref{eq:evol-nondiv}-\eqref{eq:CL-evol} can be represented via a Feynman-Kac formula as the expectation $\E^x(u_0(\check{X}_t))$ where $\check{X}$ stands for a Skew Brownian motion (SBM) of parameter $\beta = \frac{1-k}{1+k}$, killed when reaching $-a$ or $a$ (we have denoted~$\E^x(\cdot)=\E(\cdot|\check{X}_0=x)$; see e.g. \cite{kara}, and~\cite{harrison-shepp} for an account on the Skew Brownian motion).
+Thus the transition probability density function (transition function, in short) of $\check{X}$ provides a fundamental solution of~\eqref{eq_evol}.

-When $k$ is possibly negative the skew Brownian motion may not be well defined, however the above construction formally provides a solution to \eqref{eq:evol-nondiv}-\eqref{eq:evol-nondiv-2}-\eqref{eq:CL-evol} that extends the probabilistic representation.
-With this perspective, our idea is then to consider a {\it pseudo} expectation involving a {\it pseudo} skew Brownian motion that has to be properly defined as a {\it pseudo} process.
-A pseudo process $Y=(Y_t)$ is a family of {\it pseudo-random variable}.
-By pseudo-random variable we mean a measurable function defined on a space (a {\it pseudo}-probability space) that is endowed with a signed measure with a total mass equal to 1 (for an account on pseudo random variables we refer to \cite{lachal1, lachal2} and the references therein).
-A {pseudo} process is defined mainly by its transition function, which allows to compute pseudo transition probabilities.
+When $k < 0$, the skew Brownian motion may not be well defined.
+However, the above construction formally provides a solution to \eqref{eq:evol-nondiv}-\eqref{eq:CL-evol} that generalizes the probabilistic representation.
+With this perspective, we consider a {\it pseudo} expectation involving a {\it pseudo} Skew Brownian Motion, which we properly define as a {\it pseudo} process, i.e., as a family of measurable functions $Y=(Y_t)$ defined on a space $(\Omega,\cF)$ endowed with a signed measure $\P$ with $\P(\Omega)=1$.
+The functions $Y=(Y_t)$ are called {\it pseudo}-random variables $Y=(Y_t)$, and $(\Omega,\cF,\P)$ is referred to as a {\it pseudo}-probability space.
+See~\cite{lachal2} and the references therein for an account on pseudo random variables.
+A {\it pseudo} process is defined mainly by its transition function, which allows to compute {\it pseudo} transition probabilities.